-All participating countries are required to contribute to the central coordination costs of the ESS ERIC.
-This contribution is made up of a basic membership fee and an additional amount, calculated according to the GDP of each country.
-In addition, each country participating in the ESS ERIC undertakes, as a condition of participation, to cover the costs of fieldwork and national coordination.
+All participating countries are required to contribute to the central coordination costs, composed of a basic membership fee and an additional amount, calculated according to the GDP of each country.
+In addition, each country covers the cost of fieldwork and national coordination.

 Prior to the award of ERIC status, the ESS was funded on a round-by-round basis.
 The central coordination and design was funded through the European Commission, the European Science Foundation (ESF) and national funding councils.

 The Statutes of the ESS ERIC provide comprehensive details of the funding arrangements.

 Active Horizon 2020 projects

 European Research Infrastructure Consortium Forum (ERIC Forum)

 This project aims to provide collective support from existing ERICs to research infrastructures (RI) interested in becoming an ERIC.
 This includes the development of best practice guidance related to the ERIC legal framework and the creation of a repository for relevant documents - such as internal regulations and rules of procedures - to be made publicly available online.
 The project will run until December 2022.